-The social functions provided by Woodlots C, D, and E primarily relate to their position within a golf course and country club property.
+The social functions provided by Significant Woodlots C, D, and E primarily relate to their position within a golf course and country club property.
 Within this context, the woodlots contribute to the general ability of the Site to provide opportunities for recreation (e.g. sporting activities), they provide aesthetic value, and they provide opportunities for passive recreational enjoyment.
-By providing 27% of the gross area of the Site as communal open space areas, the Land Use Concept Plan provides significant opportunities for recreational and aesthetic enjoyment of the Site following redevelopment.
-The provision of communal open space areas within the Land Use Concept Plan is anticipated to be sufficient to preserve and/or replace the social functions of the potential Significant Woodlots.
+The Land Use Concept Plan provides significant opportunities for recreational and aesthetic enjoyment of the Site following the redevelopment.
+Opportunities for recreational and aesthetic enjoyment of the Site are provided by the Neighborhood Park (3.53 ha), the Woodland Park (1.62 ha), the two (2) parkettes (0.4 ha and 0.40 ha), the open space blocks (5.19 ha), the stormwater management blocks (7.31 ha), and the minimum 3 m wide property buffers (1.65 ha).
+As described above, portions of all three (3) Significant Woodlots will be retained within the Site.
+The functions of the Significant Woodlots will be augmented by planting new trees within adjacent areas of the parks and open space blocks that currently lack tree cover.